CarlssonOscar/task-app/test.md

 ![](images/basic-W3C.jpg)

 # CSS
-[W33 Validation](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the code, no errors were found.
+[W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the code, no errors were found.

 # PEP8

 All django code went through a [PEP8 online test](http://pep8online.com/).
-All issues mostly concerning unnecessary spacing in empty files, to long lines of code and faulty spacing between functions were fixed.
-Non PEP8 compliant code which was automaticly generated in the settings.py file when setting up the project was for the most part ignored except for a few to long lines.
+All issues concerned unnecessary spacing in empty files, to long lines of code and faulty spacing between functions.
+All were fixed.
+Non PEP8 compliant code which was automaticly generated in the settings.py file when setting up the project was for the most part ignored except for a few to long lines of code.

 # Manual Testing

+* Signing up a new user - Without issues.
+* Sign in - Without issues.
+* Sign out - Without issus.
+* Navbar changes depending if user is logged in or not - Without issues.
+* Add task input field - Without issues.
+* Add task button - Without issues.
+* Mark task a finsihed - Without issues.
+* Clear finsished, task button - Without issues.
+* Clear all, button - Without issues.